Robertboy18/TorchLean-Verified-Examples/week-01-batch-invariant-inference/README.md

 why can temperature-zero LLM inference still vary when the same request is served in different batch contexts?

-The longer blog post lives on my personal website.
-This README stays practical: what is in the example folder, how to build it, and exactly which claims Lean checks.

 ## What I Formalized

 The informal serving promise is: